 As a result, it can facilitate you to track and trace the chain of custody of goods.
 This will help prevent any leakage, identify counterfeit items or fraud, figure out at-risk suppliers, and form transparency.

-When handling large volumes of data from supply chains, the traditional techniques are often ineffective.
+When handling large volumes of data from supply chains, traditional techniques are often ineffective.

 Machine learning (ML) techniques teach machines to automatically (with little or no human intervention) handle this massive data effectively.
 Further, incorporating ML algorithms combined with AI and analytics makes them more powerful.
 As a result, these technologies optimize every supply chain step.